plone/plone.releaser/ADD-A-NEWS-ITEM.rst

   - Any other extensions are ignored.

 - The contents of this file should be reStructuredText formatted text that will be used as the content of the ``CHANGES.rst`` entry.
+  Note: all lines are joined together, so do not use formatting that requires multiple lines.

 - Towncrier will automatically add a reference to the issue when rendering the ``CHANGES.rst`` file.